TianpeiLuke/nlp-pipeline/slipbox/pipeline_design/pipeline_assembler.md

-# Pipeline Builder Template
+# Pipeline Assembler

-The `PipelineBuilderTemplate` serves as a low-level pipeline assembler that translates a declarative pipeline structure into a SageMaker Pipeline.
+The `PipelineAssembler` serves as a low-level pipeline assembler that translates a declarative pipeline structure into a SageMaker Pipeline.
 It takes a directed acyclic graph (DAG), configurations, and step builder classes as inputs and handles the complex task of instantiating steps, managing dependencies, and connecting components.

 ## Purpose

-The pipeline builder template addresses several challenges in pipeline construction:
+The pipeline assembler addresses several challenges in pipeline construction:

-1. **Complexity Reduction**: Simplifies pipeline creation with a template-based approach
+1. **Complexity Reduction**: Simplifies pipeline creation with a component-based approach
 2. **Separation of Concerns**: Cleanly separates pipeline structure (DAG) from implementation details
 3. **Dependency Management**: Handles step dependencies using specification-based dependency resolution
 4. **Consistent Assembly**: Ensures consistent pipeline assembly across different pipeline types